BQE Corridor Vision Principles

 A Community-Driven Plan

-Community engagement will guide Mayor Adams' and NYC DOT's decisions about the future of projects along the full BQE corridor.
+Community engagement will guide NYC DOT's decisions about the future of projects along the full BQE corridor.
 To hear from as many people as possible we will offer a variety of ways to provide input, both online and in-person at various times to accommodate varying schedules and preferences.

 Engagement methods will include, but not be limited to: